 Top of the hour.

-Uh he literally negotiates directly with the major pharmaceutical companies.
+He literally negotiates directly with the major pharmaceutical companies.

-There's now hundreds of these co-ops that he's helped develop around the country, and apparently now they're at risk because of a bill that passed in the Senate, and I didn't even know about it, and uh that's why I wanted to have you on, Dr. Umber, how are you?
+And apparently now they're at risk because of a bill that passed in the Senate, and I didn't even know about it.

 Yeah, thank you very well, Sean.

-Uh thanks for having us, and I appreciate you bringing attention to the cause.
+And I appreciate you bringing attention to the cause.

-Well, who who is responsible for this?
+Well, who is responsible for this?

-It came out of ways and means committee.
+It came out of Ways and Means Committee.

-Um, and uh I think there was a bit of lobbying in the background by more uh corporate groups uh who are are less uh standard DPC and so the only one you're lobbying for is the patient to get better care at a lower cost and concierge attention.
+The only one you're lobbying for is the patient to get better care at a lower cost and concierge attention.

 By the way, I would harass the living daylights out of you.

-Those all might be c you know connected, absolutely.
+Those all might be connected.

-Um yeah, the bill said for the sake of uh the federal uh definition that direct care is a form of insurance, and then tried to give it an exemption um as to not be regulated as insurance for the time being, and then put some caps on how patients can use health savings dollars to pay for affordable care, and it just it's completely messy uh and confuses the issue because we're clearly not insurance.
+Yeah, the bill said for the sake of the federal definition that direct care is a form of insurance and then tried to give it an exemption as to not be regulated as insurance for the time being and then put some caps on how patients can use health savings dollars to pay for affordable care.

 Insurance is insurance.